datahub-project/datahub/docs/quick-ingestion-guides/powerbi/setup.md

    You need to configure `Application (client) ID` and `Secret` in powerbi connector recipe.

 2. **Create an Azure AD Security Group:** You need to add the `Azure AD app` into the security group to control resource permissions for the `Azure AD app`.
-Follow below steps to create an Azure AD Security Gourp.
+Follow below steps to create an Azure AD Security Group.

    a.
 Go to `Azure Active Directory`